midtown-ai/mkdocs-www/docs/glossary/v.md

 ## Validation Set

+ ~ <!> not used for training, but hyperparameter tuning. few hyperparameters ==> smaller validation set, many hyperparameters ==> larger validation set

  ~ Used to find the proper complexity of the model that is the balance between the bias and variance a.k.a. [bias-variance tradeoff]

  Double training data split!